CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-5.md

 Morannon at the end of the turn.

-Use Palantir
+#### Use Palantir

 Has errata: Change text to "Sage only.
 Tap sage to enable him to use one Palantir he bears for the rest of the turn."

--V-
+### -V-

-Vilya
+#### Vilya

 Has errata: Replace "If your play deck has at least 5 cards in it, you may take 5 resource cards." with "If Elrond is at Rivendell and your play deck has at least 5 cards in it, you may take 3 cards."

 -=-Has errata.
-The entire text on Vilya should now read: �Playable on Elrond only. +4 prowess, +2 body, +6 direct influence until the end of the turn.
+The entire text on Vilya should now read: "Playable on Elrond only. +4 prowess, +2 body, +6 direct influence until the end of the turn.
 If Elrond is at Rivendell and your play deck has at least 5 cards in it, you may take 3 resource cards of your choice from your discard pile and shuffle them into your play deck.
 Elrond makes a corruption check modified by -3.
-Cannot be duplicated on a given turn.�
+Cannot be duplicated on a given turn."

--W-
+### -W-

-Weariness of the Heart
+#### Weariness of the Heart

 Only the first paragraph of this card cannot be duplicated.
 The alternative effect of forcing a character to make a corruption check does not have the cannot be duplicated restriction.

 #### The White Tree